theamrzaki/text_summurization_abstractive_methods/README.md

 # Text Summarization models

-This repo is built to collect multiple implementations for abstractive approaches to address text summarization ,
+This repo is built to collect multiple implementations for abstractive approaches to address text summarization , for different languages (Arabic , English)

 **it is built to simply run on google colab , in one notebook  so you would only need an internet connection to run these examples without the need to have a powerful machine , so all the code examples would be in a jupiter format , and you don't have to download data to your device as we connect these jupiter notebooks to google drive**

+- **Arabic Summarization** Model using the corner stone implemtnation (seq2seq using Bidirecional LSTM Encoder and attention in the decoder) for summarizing Arabic news
 -  **implementation A** Corner stone seq2seq with attention (using bidirectional ltsm ) , three different models for this implemntation
 -  **implementation B** seq2seq with pointer genrator model
 -  **implementation C** seq2seq with reinforcement learning